joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-04-09-cluster-size.md

 Given these configurations, finding their probability is straightforward.
 However, getting the configurations is not and, so, will spoil an exact calculation.

 The big idea of this solution is to find the configurations for the first few cluster sizes, and observe how successive generations are formed from earlier ones.
-This justifies a simplifying assumption, that for large cluster sizes $s,$ the probabilities start to follow a geometric series.
+This motivates a simplifying assumption, that for large cluster sizes $s,$ the probabilities start to follow a geometric series.
 With this assumption, we'll build a model that gets the ratio of subsequent probabilities and with this approximate probability distribution, we'll calculate the average cluster size.

 ### Configuration inspection